Vegetable Stuffed Braided Bread | Spicy Braided Stuffed Bread

 • 2 cups All-purpose flour

-• 1 tbsp Oil I used olive oil
+• 1 tablespoon Oil I used olive oil

 • ¾ cup Warm water More or less might be needed